casadi/casadi/docs/users_guide/source/opti.rst

 By default, Opti will assume a nonlinear program.
 To solve quadratic programs, supply the string 'conic' as argument to the Opti constructor.

+Note that Opti is designed to be user-friendly and there is quite some overhead with respect to using |nlpsol|.
+However, there is a |to_function| method (documented below) that eliminates the bulk of that overhead.

 Problem specification
 ---------------------